 Call for Abstracts

-We are accepting presentation and poster submissions for the 2025 PNW Sleep and Circadian Network Meeting.
-This year’s theme, Wild and Rested: Exploring Sleep and Circadian Patterns from Cells to Systems, emphasizes the importance of understanding sleep and circadian rhythms across various biological levels, from cellular mechanisms to whole-system interactions.
+We are accepting presentation and poster submissions for the 2026 PNW Sleep and Circadian Network Meeting.
+This year’s theme, Timing is Everything: Circadian Rhythms and Sleep Health Across Development, emphasizes the importance of understanding sleep and circadian rhythms through the lens of biological timing, developmental stages, and the dynamic interplay between physiological, behavioral, and environmental factors that shape sleep health across the lifespan.

 Submissions that align with the theme are appreciated, but not required.